Student in front of three paintings

 • Participants work in teams on research projects focused on themes such as public engagement, sustainability and more

-• Includes workshops and biweekly group support to build research skills and complete team deliverables
+• Includes workshops and weekly group support to build research skills and complete team deliverables

 Through ASRI, students will: